cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Accordions.md

 Use `DisclosureGroup` to create an accessible accordion with expanded and collapsed states for VoiceOver.

-Notes:

-* Use `DisclosureGroupStyle` to create a custom accordion style using the native `DisclosureGroup` that retains the expanded and collapsed states.
+Use `DisclosureGroupStyle` to create a custom accordion style using the native `DisclosureGroup`.

+Known Issues:

+* Don't use an `.accessibilityLabel` on a `DisclosureGroup` because it will override all text inside the expanded accordion and only the `.accessibilityLabel` will be spoken to VoiceOver.
+Instead use `.accessibilityHint` if you want to add unique text to repeating `DisclosureGroup` accordions.

 ## Applicable WCAG Success Criteria
 - [4.1.2: Name, Role, Value](https://www.w3.org/WAI/WCAG22/Understanding/name-role-value.html)